Standard on Animal Transport and Biosecurity

 Non-Vehicle Transport between Facilities

 Research personnel should make every effort to obtain transport materials appropriate for each species.
 Animals removed from a facility cannot be returned to the facility housing area without prior approval, and then animals may only be placed into designated DCM Return Rooms.
-If DCM housing cages are used for transport, researcher personnel should return empty/dirty cages to their facility of origin.
+If DCM housing cages are used for transport, researcher personnel should return empty/dirty cages and boxes to their facility of origin within 72 hours.
 Each facility has a designated rack for return cages; all cages that are returned to the facility must be autoclaved prior to being processed through the cage wash.
-If the animals are not returning to the animal facility, please see the DCM supervisor / manager about the possibility of using disposable boxes for transport.
+Disposable boxes are available within the facility.

 Procedures for transportation between facilities:

 1. If the animal(s) must be moved through public areas, service elevators should be used, if possible, rather than common passenger elevators.
-For animals that have been treated with hazardous agents (i.e., biological, chemical, radiological), these cages need extra protection to ensure that transporter and building occupants are not exposed, and that if the cage is accidentally dropped the animals cannot escape.
+For animals that have been treated with hazardous agents (i.e., biological, chemical, radiological), these cages must be secured and placed in a closed, secure secondary container to ensure that transporter and building occupants are not exposed, and that if the cage is accidentally dropped the animals cannot escape.
+Animals treated with ABSL2 agents require prior approval from EHS and DCM on a case-by-case basis prior to being moved between buildings.

 2. Animals, carcasses, and other items identifiable to the public as animal research related materials must remain completely covered at all times when not inside an animal housing facility or laboratory designated for animal work.